Pawcharz/knee-osteoarthritis/experiments.md

 | Intermediary Space       |                      |                     | 0.5              | 0.001                     | At 50th epoch, train_acc=80.910%, val_acc=66.586%                                                            |
 | Early Intermediary Space | 26                   | 66.223%             | 0                | 0                         |                                                                                                              |
 | Early Intermediary Space |                      |                     | 0.5              | 0.001                     | At 50th epoch, train_acc=78.401%, 90% reached at 80th epoch, at 100th, validation accuracy was still 66.344% |

+Logs are available at `logs/experiments/4/<row_nr>` - each row in the table above has its own subfolder

 #### Configuration